open-policy-agent/opa/docs/content/management.md

 * Dynamic agent configuration (Discovery)

-By configuring and implementing these management APIs you can unify control and visiblity over OPAs in your environments.
+By configuring and implementing these management APIs you can unify control and visibility over OPAs in your environments.
 OPA does not provide a control plane service out-of-the-box today.

 <!--- source: https://docs.google.com/drawings/d/1-08mHgUN5oy2phLJ6MOr7j3e0iguxg_X__3VH321iLc/edit?usp=sharing --->